City : Enterprise Centre : Finance and Funding

 Best if you don't mind sharing your business: Investment Finance

-There are many advantages; the investor could bring a new skill set or experience, and there will be no interest rates to pay, however, there are also disadvantages; you will have more people to consult regarding certain business matters.
+There are many advantages - the investor could bring a new skill set or experience and there will be no interest rates to pay - but also disadvantages - it can be demanding and you will have more people to consult regarding certain business matters.

-Best if you want a Loan and Mentoring: Government Start Up Loan Scheme
+Best if you want a loan and mentoring: Government Start Up Loan Scheme